-Transform the lives of disadvantaged people in the UK and Ireland through digital technology.
+Transform the lives of disadvantaged people in the UK through digital technology.

 We believe that digital technology can make life better for everyone.
 We’re starting with a focus on using digital technology to improve the lives of disabled people.
 In the UK, disabled people are one of the most disadvantaged groups in society and digital technology can be transformational to them; providing a voice, enabling people to live independently and unlocking access to education and work.

 Working towards our goal will help us tackle some of the biggest challenges that prevent people from accessing and getting the best from the web.
-We’ll do this through our partnership with disability charity Scope and by delivering brilliant digital ideas, powered by technology and driven by people, to wherever they’re needed most.
-Working in partnership to transform the lives of thousands of disabled people and their families through the development of national projects and campaigns that have technology at their heart.
-It’ll also give all of our people the opportunity to get involved in a distinctive, emotive and purposeful national charity partnership.
+We’ll do this through our partnership with disability charity Scope - by delivering brilliant digital ideas, powered by technology and driven by people, to wherever they’re needed most.
+Together, we will transform the lives of thousands of disabled people and their families through the development of national projects and campaigns that have technology at their heart.

-Here are our performance highlights for 2015, the first year of our 2020 Transforming lives goal.
-If you are looking for information on what we’re focusing on for the remaining four years of the goal, take a look at our Goals roadmap
+Here are our performance highlights for 2016, the second year of our 2020 Transforming lives goal.
+If you are looking for information on what we’re focusing on for the remaining three years of the goal, take a look at our Goals roadmap.

 Performance against our goal sub targets in 2016